 Mandy is an Occupational Health Nurse by professional background with over 19 years’ experience of delivering, managing and commercialising Occupational Health Services.
 Her most recent service role as General Manager at Guy’s and St. Thomas’ NHS Foundation Trust until April 2016.
 As a specialist in Occupational Health Mandy has contributed to many national expert committees influencing national policy in the arena of health and work, including the expert committee for the Boorman’s Review of Health and Wellbeing in the NHS, informing the quality standards for SEQOHS and the development of MoHaWK (a national benchmarking tool for OH services).

 Mandy is also a qualified Coach Practitioner, providing coaching services to young people and individuals going through professional transitions either into work for the first time, changing jobs/promotion or return to work following long periods of absence.
+Mandy was re-elected to the Board at the AGM in May 2021.

 Joy trained as a clinical psychologist in the U.S. and Australia.
 In addition to her clinical practice, her Australian career included research and teaching in academia and public service in Occupational Health, Safety & Welfare, and completing her MBA.